alainamstutz/JAKi-IPDMA/barisolidact.md

                                 & immunosupp == 0
                                 ~ 0))

+# df_all %>%
+#    select(immunosupp, D1_CANCER_YNK, D1_AUTOIMMUN_YNK, D1_KIDNEY_YNK, D1_NEURO_YNK, comorb_lung, comorb_liver, comorb_cvd, comorb_aht, comorb_dm, comorb_obese, comorb_smoker) %>%
+#   View()
+#
+# Immunosuppression as defined as the presence of at least one of the following medical conditions: active malignant neoplasm; lymphoid or myeloid neoplasms; hematopoietic stem cell or solid organ transplantation; HIV-positive with CD4-cell count below 350 cells or not on antiretroviral therapy; a primary immunodeficiency; rheumatoid arthritis; lupus; vasculitis; inflammatory bowel disease or other autoimmune disorder for which a patient is being treated with systemic immunosuppressive medication.
+Alternative: Provide each of these conditions as individual variables (binary; yes/no)

 ## group them for the subgroup analysis, according to protocol // count all pre-defined comorbidities per patient first
 comorb <- df %>%
   select(id_pat, comorb_lung, comorb_liver, comorb_cvd, comorb_aht, comorb_dm, comorb_obese, comorb_smoker, immunosupp)